apollographql/apollo-client/docs/source/api/link/introduction.md

 ## Managing context

-As an operation moves down your link chain, it maintains a `context` that each link can read and modify.
-This allows links to pass metadata down the chain that _other_ links use in their execution logic.
+As an operation moves along your link chain, it maintains a `context` that each link can read and modify.
+This allows links to pass metadata along the chain that _other_ links use in their execution logic.

 * Obtain the current context object by calling `operation.getContext()`.
 * Modify the context object and then write it back with `operation.setContext(newContext)` or `operation.setContext((prevContext) => newContext)`.